-- Asphaltic material
+- · Asphaltic material

 - Road-marking paint

 - Bituminous emulsion bond coat

-- Milled-in/surface-mounted road studs - Traffic loop cabling
+- Milled-in/surface-mounted road studs

-The value of the scheme is < £350,000, therefore a Site Waste Management Plan (SWMP) is not required.
+The scheme is executed by the operating company as site operations e.g. 'As-of-Right' scheme of value less than £350,000.
+As a result, a Site Waste Management Plan (SWMP) is not required.

-The 1.26 km scheme involves removal of the surface course and localised areas of base and binder course.
-In total, 1,614 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.
+The 0.52 km scheme involves removal of the surface course and localised areas of base and binder course.
+In total, 803 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, 113 tonnes of which is classified as hazardous material containing coal tar (European Waste Catalogue Code: 17-03-01 (bituminous mixtures containing coal tar (Hazardous)).